thomas-tank-corp/secure-access-instruqt/04-enable-session-recording/assignment.md

 💻 Connect to the Target
 ===============

-Like we did in the last step, we need to connect to the EC2 target again, if you didn't end the previous session.
+Like we did in the last step, we need to connect to the EC2 target again.
+Let's do this via the Boudary Desktop Client.

 Once you have gained access, start issuing some commands!
 When you've finished, close the session and navigate to the Session Recordings section in the Admin UI, as shown in the screenshot below:

 ![Session Recording](../assets/boundary-recording.png)